 What are you drinking?
 Do you have a lot of caffeine to keep you going?
 As hard as it may seem, try to reduce this.
 Again, this will help you get a good quality sleep at night because you won’t have the caffeine wiring your body to stay awake.
 Keep in mind, it can take several hours for caffeine to work its way out of your system.
 So definitely set yourself a reasonable time to make the switch to decaf.
 Ideally, early afternoon at the latest.

 Do you have alcohol of an evening?
 We may have a glass of wine or two to help us unwind after a long day, but is this really helping?
 We may fall asleep more quickly after a few tipples, but we actually don’t have such a good quality sleep after drinking alcohol.
 This can leave us more tired when we get up in the morning.
 Everything in moderation, try a few nights a week without the wine, and again just see how you feel!
 It’s better on our pockets, and hopefully on our sleep!

-Here at Life’s Nutrients, we are great advocates for good ol’ H2O.
+We are great advocates for good ol’ H2O.
 If you’re tired, it could simply be that your body needs a top up of water!
 Dehydration can leave us feeling lousy and tired and many things can dehydrate us through the day.
 If you’re not quite feeling at your best, give a glass of water a go!